cdl-geneseo/geneseo-dictionary/C/Completing-the-Rainbow.md

 # Completing the Rainbow

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Completing the Rainbow

 Created by  Unknown User (tjc13), last modified on Nov 24, 2008

 noun- the successful gathering of all possible &quot;stripes&quot; by a sorority sister, having successfully had sex with at least one member of each fraternity or men's sports team on campus.